 Contributions earned were computed on a pro rata basis over the term of the underlying insurance certificates.
 The Trust provided for contribution adjustments to its members based upon actual payroll information and accrues such contributions in the year billed.
-Amounts received during the years ended December 31, 2010 and 2009 for payroll audits of previous years was approximately \$186,300 and \$474,100, respectively.
+Amounts (refunded) received during the years ended December 31, 2011 and 2010 for payroll audits of previous years was approximately (\$11,900) and \$186,300, respectively.

 Contributions receivable deemed uncollectable are written off to bad debt expense in the year they are deemed uncollectable.
-Bad debt recovery was approximately \$63,000 and bad debt expense was approximately \$528,000 for the years ended December 31, 2010 and 2009, respectively.
+Bad debt recovery was approximately \$194,000 and \$63,000 for the years ended December 31, 2011 and 2010, respectively.